1999 Bridge Creek–Moore tornado: Bridge Creek–Moore tornado forms

 Paralleling I-44, the tornado narrowed as it moved into McClain County, where it crossed the highway twice at F4 intensity, killing a woman who was blown out from an underpass where she was attempting to seek shelter after being dragged down the embankment by the intense channeling winds; her 11-year-old son − with whom the woman vacated their stalled car nearby − survived, staying held tight onto the steel girders of the overpass.
 A man who helped the mother and son up the overpass suffered severe injuries to his leg, which was partially sliced by a highway sign thrown by the winds.
 At 7:10 p.m.
 CDT, a satellite tornado touched down over an open field north of Newcastle; it was rated as an F0 due to lack of damage.
-In McClain County, 38 homes and two businesses were destroyed and 40 homes, some of which were leveled at F4 intensity, were flattened; seventeen people were injured.
+In McClain County, 38 homes and 2 businesses were destroyed, some of which were leveled at F4 intensity, were flattened; seventeen people were injured.